petergramenides/huskydb/README.md

 - **lightweight:** HuskyDB was built to maximize efficiency and size.
 HuskyDB is one of the smallest and fastest NoSQL databases (~1200 lines code).

+- ** super-fast** Need your database indexed in a few microseconds?
+HuskyDB offers a linear time complexity and only takes approximately 20 microseconds per file when indexing your database.
+We plan on improving this speed even more!

 - **document oriented:** Inspired by [TinyDB](https://github.com/msiemens/tinydb), HuskyDB is document oriented and can store any kind of document.
 In addition, we offer document-based support for priority indexing and leverage os-level file caching.